 The uvea consists of three structures:

-- The iris is the colored structure surrounding the pupil, visible in the front of the eye.
+- The iris is the circular pigmented membrane, surrounding the pupil of the eye that provides the eye with its color.
+The iris controls the size of the pupil in reaction to the brightness of light exposure.
 Inflammation of the iris is called iritis or anterior uveitis.

 - The ciliary body is a structure containing muscle and is located behind the iris which focuses the lens.
 Inflammation of the ciliary body is called cyclitis or intermediate uveitis.